 Leaving Australia by ship, cruise or ferry

 At the moment we are only seeing domestic departures.
-But as the NZ travel bubble opens up on 18 April, we expect to see those international cruises heading across the Tasman again.
+As the NZ travel bubble is now open, we expect to see those international cruises heading across the Tasman again.

 Cruise bookings can be made through any of the following sites:

 What do I need to know about returning to Australia?

 Do I need to quarantine upon arrival back in Australia?